MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/User/add-email-recipient-as-a-row.md

    >![Add a contact, lead, or account](../media/add-new-row.png)

-4. Fill in the required informaion, and then select **Save and Close**.
+4. Fill in the required information, and then select **Save and Close**.
 Or, to save and create another row, select the down arrow and then select **Save & Create New**.

    > [!div class="mx-imgBorder"]
    >![Fill in the required information](../media/app-for-outlook-quick-create.png)